EliteOneTube/diavgeia_notifier/README.md

 ```

 ## Usage
 By default the schema will look like this.
 You can change the values to your liking.
-You can create the file yourself or will create it when it starts with the following values.
+You can create the file yourself or it will create it when it starts with the following values.
 Will create the file in the same directory as the application.

 ```
 {
     "advancedSearch": {
-        "organizationLatinName": "HUA",
+        "organizationLatinName": "",
+        "organizationId": "",
-        "query": "ΑΠΟΦΑΣΗ"
+        "query": ""
     },
     "discord": {
         "webhookId": ""